evittaka/MLOps_catsvsdogs/reports/README.md

 Our project includes continuous integration (CI) workflows to ensure code consistency across different platforms.
 We run unit tests on Windows, Ubuntu, and MacOS to verify functionality on various operating systems.
 While these tests are not required for merging PRs, we try to ensure they pass.
 To optimize test performance, we added caching for shared dependencies, which significantly reduced runtime.

-For code formatting, we initially set up a workflow to run `ruff check .` and `ruff format .` without making changes to the code.
+For code formatting, we initially set up a workflow on GitHub to run `ruff check .` and `ruff format .` without making changes to the code.
 Later, we added a pre-commit workflow to automatically fix formatting issues.
 However, as mentioned before, inconsistencies appeared between local formatting and GitHub results, even when using identical versions.
 To resolve this, we integrated [pre-commit.ci](https://pre-commit.ci/), a bot that fixes formatting issues and pushes updates directly to the repository.
 A sample commit from the pre-commit bot is available [here](https://github.com/DevJav/MLOps_catsvsdogs/pull/39/commits/b97ded1a16a1d4d31e08c5c228341f098b714f2d).
+This was a nice addition as this way the developer does not have to worry about the formatting, and can focus on the code.

+After adding cloud functions, Google Cloud automatically also added a check that make sure that the different dockerfiles are built correctly.
+This way we ensure no changes have effect on the deployed version of the code.

 ## Running code and tracking experiments